Gwyneth Paltrow gets vindication at ski collision trial – KION546

 A jury awarded Paltrow $1 — a symbolic amount she asked for in order to show it wasn’t about money — and delivered her the vindication she sought when she opted to take it to trial rather than settle out of court.

-“I felt that acquiescing to a false claim compromised my integrity,” Paltrow said in a statement released by her representatives.
+“I felt that acquiescing to a false claim compromised my integrity,” Paltrow said in a statement released by her representatives that she also posted as an Instagram story for her 8.3 million followers.
 She also thanked the judge and jury for their work.

 As Paltrow left court she touched Terry Sanderson’s shoulder and told him, “I wish you well,” he told reporters outside court.
 He responded, “Thank you dear.”